toufik-az/Cpp-Codes-/README.md

  # C++ Exercise

-This repository contains various C++ Programs use static allocation and dynamic allocation.
+This repository contains various C++ Programs:

+-Serie 1: Exercises with static and dynamic allocation.